How to: Unlock Visual Studio

 You can evaluate Visual Studio for free up to 30 days.
-When you sign into the IDE you can extend the trial period by 90 days.
-To continue using Visual Studio you can unlock the IDE by
+Signing into the IDE extends the trial period to 90 days.
+To continue using Visual Studio, unlock the IDE by either:

-To unlock Visual Studio using an MSDN or Visual Studio online subscription associated with a Microsoft account, or a work or school account:
+To unlock Visual Studio using a Visual Studio subscription or an Azure DevOps organization associated with a Microsoft account, or a work or school account:

 Enter the credentials for either a Microsoft account or a work or school account.
-Visual Studio will find an MSDN subscription or Visual Studio Team Services subscription associated with your account.
+Visual Studio finds a Visual Studio subscription or an Azure DevOps organization associated with your account.

-Visual Studio automatically looks for associated online subscriptions when you connect to a Visual Studio Team Services account from the Team Explorer tool window.
-When you connect to a Visual Studio Team Services account, you can sign in using both Microsoft and work or school accounts.
+Visual Studio automatically looks for associated online subscriptions when you connect to an Azure DevOps organization from the Team Explorer tool window.
+When you connect to an Azure DevOps organization, you can sign in using both Microsoft and work or school accounts.
 If an online subscription exists for that user account, Visual Studio will automatically unlock the IDE for you.